genelet/godbi/README.md

 [![GoDoc](https://godoc.org/github.com/genelet/godbi?status.svg)](https://godoc.org/github.com/genelet/godbi)

 There are three levels of usages:
-- _Basic_: operating on raw SQL statements and stored procedures, and receiving data as a slice of rows.
-Each row is represented as a map between the column string names and column interface values.
+- _Basic_: operating on raw SQL statements and stored procedures, and receiving data as a _slice_ of rows.
+Each row is represented as a _map_ between the column names (_string_) and column value (_interface{}_).
-- _Table_: operating on a specific table and fulfiling the CRUD operations using map data.
+- _Table_: operating on a specific table and fulfilling the CRUD operations using _map_ data.
-- _Advanced_: operating on multiple tables, called Models, as in MVC pattern and fulfilling the RESTful and GraphQL actions in web applications.
+- _Advanced_: operating on multiple tables, called Models, as in MVC pattern in web applications; and fulfilling the RESTful and GraphQL actions.

+Note that all functions are consistently returning _error_ if failed, or _nil_ if succeeded.

 _godbi_ is an ideal replacement of ORM.
-It lets one to achieve the common SQL, CRUD, RESTful and GraphQL tasks very easily and efficiently.
+It achieves the common SQL, CRUD, RESTful and GraphQL tasks very easily and efficiently.
 The package is fully tested in MySQL and PostgreSQL, and is assumed to work with other relational databases.

 ### Installation